ModellingWebLab/WebLab/docs/rest_api.md

 Arguably we'd be more RESTful to turn some of these POST requests into GET ones, since they don't actually change anything on the server...

+Pretty much all these calls check the identity of the logged in user (if any) and whether they are permitted to view/modify the relevant state.

 ## Admin.java

 * POST `/admin`